Inferring Covariance Structure from Multiple Data Sources via Subspace Factor Analysis: Extended Simulation Studies

 Although the post-processing scheme aligns the MCMC samples of $\bLambda$ with respect to a common orthogonal rotation, {from Figure \ref{sm fig:loadmats}} it is not immediately obvious whether the estimate $\wh{\bLambda}$ is well-aligned with the simulation truth.
-To assess this, we further regress the columns of the true $\bLambda$ on $\wh{\bLambda}$, and quantify accuracy in terms of the coefficient of determination $R^{2}$.
+This can be better assessed by further regressing the columns of the true $\bLambda$ on $\wh{\bLambda}$.
+The accuracy can then be quantified in terms of the coefficient of determination $R^{2}$; see Figure \ref{fig:adj_R} in the main text.

-To this end, we regress $\blambda_{j\cdot}$ on $\wh{\bLambda}$ for all $j=1,\dots,q$, where $\blambda_{j\cdot}$ denotes the $j\th$ column of the ground truth.
-Considering $\wh{\bLambda}$ as the predictor matrix in this fashion, we expect $R^{2}$ should be close to 1 if the true $\bLambda$ is well-learned up to orthogonal rotations, since the coefficient of determination is invariant under (non-singular) matrix multiplication.
-We report the median over the $R^{2}$ values obtained from the $q$ fitted regressions, and show the boxplots of the median $R^{2}$ values from the independent replicates in Figure \ref{fig:adj_R}, across all simulation settings together with estimates under peer methods.
-Note that the post-processing strategy in Section \ref{subsec:rot_ambig} does not depend on any prior specification or knowledge of $\bLambda$; we use the same approach on samples from peer methods to obtain point estimates of $\bLambda$.

-In Figure \ref{fig:adj_R}, we see that even in the completely misspecified case, performance of our proposed SUFA is comparable with the other approaches, and evidently becomes better in higher dimensions.
-This is coherent with the observations reported in Section \ref{sec:simstudies} in the main paper. {The performances of BFR and PFA are not as favorable as their peers.
-Notably, neither BFR nor PFA has separate components for inferences on study-specific correlation structures between the variables.} The better performance of SUFA compared to B-MSFA is most likely due to nullification of the information switching issue allowing improved learning of the shared vs study-specific structures.